tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 They were running things on spreadsheets again.

-So you sat there with an astonished look as the CEO emphasised how important data analytics is for the future of the company in that end of year speech.
+So you sat there in the company town hall, with an astonished look as the CEO emphasised how important data analytics is for the future of the company.

 It didn't feel that way to you, or to the data analysts and engineers who found this story painfully familiar.

-And so, I want to talk about why sometimes our expertly executed data projects are met with such cold apathy.
+I want to talk about why sometimes our expertly executed data projects are met with such cold apathy.

 I will discuss: